NotDaniHere/ArisInviter/README.md

 # ArisInviter

 **ArisInviter** is a powerful and flexible Spigot plugin designed to enhance community engagement by introducing a robust invitation system for your Minecraft server.
-Players can invite others to join the server, track their invites, and earn rewards based on successful referrals.
+Players can invite others to join the server, from virtually anywhere!

 ## Features